krasserm/krasserm.github.io/resume.md

 header-img: "img/distributed.png"
 ---

-I'm a machine learning and software engineer with a focus on Bayesian methods, deep learning and distributed systems.
+I'm a machine learning and software engineer with a focus on Bayesian methods for machine learning, deep learning and distributed systems.
 I have not only a strong interest in the algorithmic and experimental part of my work but also in developing data-driven applications that run reliably in production and are maintainable.
 I'm passionate about technology, a continuous learner and a contributor to several open source projects.

 ## Specialities